ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_edit/Adjust_fixed-width_baseline_settings.md

 - For lettering below the badge, select a baseline above.
 - For horizontal lettering through the middle of the badge, select a centered baseline.

-8Specify the letter, word and line spacing as required.
+8. Specify the letter, word and line spacing as required.

-9Select a letter orientation.
+9. Select a letter orientation.

-10Click OK to return to Object Properties > Special.
+10. Click OK to return to Object Properties > Special.

 ## Related topics...